archipel-network/archipel-core/README.md

 -------

-The code in `./components`, `./include`, `./pyupcn`, `./test`, and `./tools` has been developed specifically for µPCN and is released under a BSD 3-clause license.
+The code in `./components`, `./include`, `./pyupcn`, `./test`, and `./tools` has been developed specifically for µD3TN and is released under a BSD 3-clause license.
 The license can be found in `./LICENSE.txt`.

 External code